 In addition to supporting these goals, visual content is a good solution for some of the challenges that marketers say prevent them from being able to achieve their goals.

-Content variety: Visual content is highly versatile.
-In addition to the many different formats available, the content you create can be broken up into microcontent for use on social and in blog posts.
+- Content variety: Visual content is highly versatile, as there are many formats to experiment with.
+Plus, the content you create can be broken up into microcontent for use on social and in blog posts, extending your content’s reach.
 For example, a single visualization from an infographic may also be used in an e-book and as a teaser on social.

-Budget: Because visual content allows for repurposing, you get more value and mileage out of everything you create.
+- Budget: Because visual content allows for more repurposing, you get more value and mileage out of everything you create.
 (Try a divisible content strategy to get more bang for your buck.)

 Types of Visual Content